taitaisama/VHDL_design_practices/README.md

 end or_beh;
 ```

 Some things to note here: the sensitivity list contains both a and b, and generally if the circuit part is purely combitorial then it should always contain all of the inputs of the part in the sensitivity list.
-So you can look at all of the right hand sides of the '<=' and everything that is at the right hand side should always be in the sensitivity list.
+So you can look at the '<=' and everything that is at the right hand side should always be in the sensitivity list.
 The above example synthesizes correctly and gives the netlist as

 ![OR](https://github.com/taitaisama/VHDL_design_practices/blob/main/OR.png?raw=true)